 The best part of these ethically made shoes from Nisolo isn’t the fact that they are collapsible and less than one pound per half pair.
 It’s the fact that they have a “zero-break in” soft leather upper.
 Yes, you read that right.
 These dress shoes have a cushioned insole, bringing you maximum comfort at first wear.

 If you can only afford one pair of dress shoes, you can’t go wrong with Jack Erwin’s all-black cap-toe oxford: The Clarkson.
 The footwear’s sleek leather finish makes it a go-to pair for your formal wear to help you achieve an unparalleled level of sophistication during special occasions.
 Trust us, that’s one way to put your best foot forward.

 Every guy should own a pair of Wingtip Oxfords.
 In this category, we suggest staying between black and brown leather.
 Cole Haan should be your go-to for affordable, yet high-quality dressy footwear.

 The Chelsea Boot

-Chelsea boots are the perfect city boot, especially transitioning into fall.
+Chelsea boots are the perfect city boot.
 They are elevated and streamlined but give off that bad boy, downtown attitude for major sex appeal.

 Read more: The Best Chelsea Boots for Men